graphql-python/graphene/README.md

 [💬 Join the community on Slack](https://join.slack.com/t/graphenetools/shared_invite/enQtOTE2MDQ1NTg4MDM1LTA4Nzk0MGU0NGEwNzUxZGNjNDQ4ZjAwNDJjMjY0OGE1ZDgxZTg4YjM2ZTc4MjE2ZTAzZjE2ZThhZTQzZTkyMmM)

 **We are looking for contributors**!
-Please check the [ROADMAP](https://github.com/graphql-python/graphene/blob/master/ROADMAP.md) to see how you can help ❤️
+Please check the [ROADMAP](https://github.com/graphql-python/graphene/blob/master/ROADMAP.md) to see how you can help ::smile

 ---